aewindle110/DroneWQ/paper.md

 where L<sub>W</sub> (W m<sup>-2</sup> nm<sup>-1</sup> sr<sup>-1</sup>) is water-leaving radiance, E<sub>d</sub> (W m<sup>-2</sup> nm<sup>-1</sup>) is downwelling irradiance, θ represents the sensor viewing angle between the sun and the vertical (zenith), φ represents the angular direction relative to the sun (azimuth) and λ represents wavelength.

-Like all above-water optical measurements, drones do not measure R<sub>rs</sub> directly as the at-sensor total radiance (L<sub>T</sub>, W m<sup>-2</sup> nm<sup>-1</sup> sr<sup>-1</sup>) constitutes the sum of L<sub>W</sub> and incident radiance reflected off the sea surface into the detector's field of view, referred to as surface reflected radiance (L<sub>SR</sub>).
-While there is in reality also some scattering of light off air molecules and aerosols we consider that minimal at typical drone altitudes.
+Like all above-water optical measurements, UAS do not measure R<sub>rs</sub> directly as the at-sensor total radiance (L<sub>T</sub>, W m<sup>-2</sup> nm<sup>-1</sup> sr<sup>-1</sup>) constitutes the sum of L<sub>W</sub> and incident radiance reflected off the sea surface into the detector's field of view, referred to as surface reflected radiance (L<sub>SR</sub>).
+While there is in reality also some scattering of light off air molecules and aerosols we consider that minimal at typical UAS altitudes.
 L<sub>W</sub> is thus the radiance that emanates from the water and contains a spectral shape and magnitude governed by optically active water constituents interacting with downwelling irradiance, while L<sub>SR</sub> is independent of water constituents and is instead governed by a given sea-state surface reflecting the downwelling light; a familiar example is sun glint.
 Here we define UAS total reflectance (R<sub>UAS</sub>) as:

 <div align="center">
 Eq.
 2&nbsp;&nbsp;&nbsp;&nbsp; R<sub>UAS</sub>(θ, Φ, λ) = L<sub>T</sub>(θ, Φ, λ) / E<sub>d</sub>(λ)